Minatr/Wizard-Journey/README.md

 ![minimap](/ReadmeAssets/minimap.png)

-&emsp; In addition, I wanted add give some identity to the enemies of the map.
+&emsp; In addition, I wanted to add some identity to the enemies of the map.
 So I decide to add some UI around them in order to improve the immersion of the player.

 ![enemy_ui](/ReadmeAssets/werewolf_ui.png)

+&emsp; The more the project progressed and the more lag there was.
+I was scared my code wasn't optimized enough, but I found out what was the problem.
+When I created the project while following the first tutorial about 2.5D games, I've included the [Universal Render Pipeline](https://docs.unity3d.com/Packages/com.unity.render-pipelines.universal@16.0/manual/index.html).
+It allows you to improve a lot your game graphics, the shader, the light, but it isn't yet optimized for mobile game (anyway, little mobile games don't need it, especially in my case).
+So I took it out from the project which allowed me to delete all lags and some useless storage.